isampledthis/isampledthis.github.io/README.md

-isampledthis.github.io
+iSampledThis
 ======================
-Artists share their own samples, sources, and inspirations
+Artists share their own samples, sources, and inspirations.
+Also home to beat tape central?